rishabhaalingil/Excel_AtliQ_Report/README.md

   3.**Building a Data Framework/Data Modelling**: Cultivating Relationships.Structured the data model meticulously, creating connections among diverse datasets to facilitate a smooth flow of information for comprehensive analysis.Also created a data table using power query.

-  4. **Leveraging Analytical Skills**-Power Pivot and DAX Expertise.Deployed the formidable capabilities of Power Pivot and DAX to formulate precise measures and calculated fields, converting intricate data into actionable insights.
+  4.**Leveraging Analytical Skills**-Power Pivot and DAX Expertise.Deployed the formidable capabilities of Power Pivot and DAX to formulate precise measures and calculated fields, converting intricate data into actionable insights.